neuecc/UniRx/README.md

 Author Info
 ---
 Yoshifumi Kawai(a.k.a. neuecc) is a software developer in Japan.
 He is the Director/CTO at Grani, Inc.
 Grani is a top social game developer in Japan.
-He was awarded Microsoft MVP for Visual C# in 2011.
+He is has been awarded Microsoft MVP for Visual C# since 2011.
 He is known as the creator of [linq.js](http://linqjs.codeplex.com/)(LINQ to Objects for JavaScript)

 Blog: http://neue.cc/ (Japanese)